-Table S8 Assessment of impact on landscape without mitigating measures
+Table S8 Assessment of impact on landscape without mitigating measures.

-Assessment criteria Assessment Alternative 1 Alternative 2 63 x 6 MW turbines Max. tip height 167 m 38 x 10 MW turbines Max. tip height 251 m Visibility in percentage of time Interpretation of visibility on the basis of visualisations - 0/-
+Assessment criteria Assessment Alternative 1 Alternative 2 63 x 6 MW turbines Max. tip height 167 m 38 x 10 MW turbines Max. tip height 251 m Visibility in percentage of time Interpretation of visibility on the basis of visualisations - -

-The visibility of a wind farm at site I is quantified by the percentage of time that meteorological conditions allow the wind farm to be seen.
-That is 18.8% of the daytime during summer months (1 May - 30 September) from the nearest point on land (Noordwijk).
+The visibility of a wind farm at site IV is quantified by the percentage of time that meteorological conditions allow the wind farm to be seen.
+That is 43% of the daytime during summer months (1 May - 30 September) from the nearest point on land (Noordwijk and Katwijk).
 Outside of this period, the visibility percentage is lower.
 The percentage is also lower at other locations situated farther away from the site.

 Furthermore, photo visualisations indicate that the wind farm is visible in good meteorological conditions.
 The difference between the alternatives is minimal.
-The large turbines are still (theoretically) visible at a distance of 44 kilometres or more; the smallest turbines not anymore (due to the horizon effect).
+The large turbines are still

+(theoretically) visible at a distance of 44 kilometres or more; the smallest turbines are not visible at this distance (due to the horizon effect).
 In reality this difference is rather small, however.